ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 ### Define the types for the data source

-To define the data type to use in the table, replace the API template file (i.e., `main.bal`) with the code below.
+To define the data type to use in the table, replace the `service.bal` file with the code below.

 ```ballerina